pauldin91/fast_image_segmentation/README.md

 3. evaluate the model.

 ## Citation
-If you use opur code or models in your research, please cite with:
+If you use our code or models in your research, please cite with:
 ```
 @inproceedings{papaioannidis2021autonomous,
   title={Autonomous UAV safety by visual human crowd detection using multi-task deep neural networks},